M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

 ### <span style="color: aqua">StringBuffer vs. StringBuilder</span>
 * StringBuffer is mutable and the object created through it is stored in the heap.
 It is also thread-safe.
 It is synchronized and does not let two threads to simultaneously access the same method.
 * StringBuilder allows for dynamic modification of a string.
-It has it's own methods.
+It has its own methods.
 The difference between StringBuilder and StringBuffer is that StringBuilder is unsynchronized where StringBuffer is synchronized.

 ### <span style="color: aqua">Explain Overriding</span>
 - Method overriding is used to provide the specific implementation of the method that is already provided by its super class.